 How is antimicrobial resistance different from antibiotic resistance?

-Antimicrobial resistance is the resistance to drugs that treat the infections caused by microbes such as virus, fungi, etc. On the contrary, antibiotic resistance takes place when bacteria changes in some way that reduces the effectiveness of antibiotics.
+Antimicrobial resistance is the resistance to drugs that treat the infections caused by microbes such as virus, fungi, etc. On the contrary, antibiotic resistance takes place when bacteria change in some way that reduces the effectiveness of antibiotics.

 What is the role of antimicrobials?